gm088/sequence_model/README.md

 ## Description
 Given two groups of biological sequences that are subject to different regulatory regimes, what sets them apart?
 One possibility is the underlying DNA sequence.
-Here I use TensorFlow to creatae a 2D convolutional NN model using a set of sequences from each of the two classes.
+Here I use TensorFlow to create a 2D convolutional NN model using a set of sequences from each of the two classes.
-Grid search is used to find optimal hyperparameters.
+Grid search to find optimal hyperparameters.
 Lastly, the Integrated gradients method is used to extract feature importances (here, the importance of individual sequence positions).